The gap Who we serve Pricing AEO explained Insights FAQ About Run your AI visibility check

 The firms that invest in AEO while their peers are still debating whether to take it seriously will look, eighteen months from now, like they had an obvious strategic advantage that most of the market simply missed.

-There is also the matter of opportunity cost.
-Every GC research query that runs across the five major AI platforms right now — ChatGPT, Perplexity, Claude, Gemini, and Microsoft Copilot — is an opportunity to appear on a shortlist.
-Every query that returns competitors' names instead of yours is a potential client relationship that may never begin.
-Unlike a single pitch or a directory listing, those queries run continuously, at scale, without any effort required once visibility is established.
+There is also opportunity cost.
+Every buyer research query that runs across ChatGPT, Perplexity, Claude, Gemini, and Microsoft Copilot is a chance to appear on a shortlist.
+Every query that returns a competitor's name instead of yours is a relationship that may never begin.
+Unlike a single pitch or a directory listing, those queries run continuously, at scale, with no effort required once visibility is established.

-This is perhaps the most important point to understand clearly, because the instinct for many marketing directors and firm administrators will be to direct their existing SEO agency to "optimize for AI."
-That instruction will not produce the outcome you need, and it is worth explaining precisely why.
+This is the most important point to get clear, because the instinct for many marketing directors will be to tell their existing SEO agency to "optimize for AI."
+That will not produce the outcome you need, and it is worth explaining why.

-SEO optimizes for a specific system: Google's search ranking algorithm.
-That algorithm evaluates factors like keyword usage, backlink profiles, page load speed, and structured metadata.
-It returns a ranked list of links in response to keyword queries.
-Getting a firm's website to rank highly on Google for "IP litigation firm Chicago" requires a set of practices — keyword research, on-page optimization, link acquisition — that are well understood and that most SEO agencies execute competently.
+SEO optimizes for one system: Google's ranking algorithm.
+It evaluates keywords, backlinks, page speed, and structured metadata, and returns a ranked list of links.
+Getting a firm to rank for "IP litigation firm Chicago" requires a well-understood set of practices that most agencies execute competently.

 What closing the gap requires

-The path from invisible to visible in AI recommendations is not a single tactic.
-It is a systematic effort across several interconnected dimensions:
+The path from invisible to visible is not a single tactic.
+It is a systematic effort across several connected dimensions:

-• Baseline measurement — Understanding your current AI Visibility Score across the five major platforms, which queries surface your firm and which don't, and how competitors are positioned relative to you.
+• Baseline measurement: understanding your current AI visibility across the five major platforms, which queries surface your firm and which do not, and how competitors are positioned.

-• Positioning clarity — Defining the specific answers your firm needs to own: the practice areas, geographies, client types, and matter characteristics that should result in your firm appearing in AI recommendations.
+• Positioning clarity: defining the answers your firm needs to own, the practice areas, geographies, client types, and matter characteristics that should result in your firm being named.

-• Authority content — Creating structured, answer-ready content that directly addresses the queries GCs are actually typing into AI platforms, formatted and distributed in ways that AI retrieval systems can index and use.
+• Authority content: creating structured, answer-ready content that addresses the questions buyers are actually typing into AI platforms, formatted so retrieval systems can index and use it.

-• Citation building — Systematic placement in the high-authority sources AI models treat as validated: legal publications, industry directories, ranking surveys, professional networks.
+• Citation building: systematic placement in the high-authority sources AI models treat as validated, including legal publications, directories, and ranking surveys.

-• Entity consistency — Ensuring your firm's identity — name, practice areas, attorneys, positioning — is consistent and accurate across every source AI systems might draw from.
+• Entity consistency: ensuring your firm's name, practice areas, attorneys, and positioning are accurate and consistent across every source AI might draw from.

-• Ongoing measurement — Tracking AI Visibility Scores over time, monitoring which queries shift, and adjusting strategy as AI platforms evolve.
+• Ongoing measurement: tracking visibility over time, watching which queries shift, and adjusting as the platforms evolve.

-None of these requires technology that doesn't exist yet.
-They require strategic clarity about what you need AI to believe about your firm — and disciplined execution of the activities that build those beliefs over time.
+None of this requires technology that does not exist yet.
+It requires strategic clarity about what you need AI to believe about your firm, and disciplined execution of the work that builds those beliefs over time.

 Frequently asked questions

-The AI Visibility Gap is the difference between how often a law firm appears in AI-generated recommendations and how often it should appear based on its expertise.
-Approximately 85% of law firms are completely absent from AI responses when general counsel search for outside counsel — not because they lack qualifications, but because they haven't built the specific signals AI models use when forming recommendations.
+The AI visibility gap is the difference between how often a firm appears in AI-generated recommendations and how often it should appear based on its expertise.
+Many firms are completely absent from AI responses when buyers search for outside counsel, not because they lack qualifications, but because they have not built the specific signals AI models use when forming recommendations.

 How is AEO different from SEO?